ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Drop the business speak.
 - Successful content marketing achieves the following:
 	1. Answers the audience's questions.
-	2. Keep the audience wanting more.
+	2. Keeps the audience wanting more.
 - Successful content marketing is also:
 	1. Entertaining.
 	2. Inspiring.